valamidev/TraderCore/README.md

 **Live emulator:**

-It allow to load/update your pre configured strategies, it can give advices to Tradebot.
+It allow to load/update your pre-configured strategies, it can give advices to Tradebot.

 **Backtest emulator:**

 This reffer to execute backtest, monte-carlo analysis (auto optimize strategies), this can be CPU intense.

-**Evaluator:**

-It is an automatisation for Backtest emulator, it can run every 12hour (default settings) and check every strategi on every tradePairs.
-This can be very much CPU intense.

-**+1 HTTP API:**
+**HTTP API:**

-Every module has HTTP API end-point for manual controlling.
+Every module has HTTP API end-point.

+#
 **Install:**
+- Edit configuration files

 ```
-npm install
+npm install && npm run build && npm start
 ```

-Windows(Only):
+Windows(only):

 - Talib will build only with `--vs2015` build tools.